Carcassonne Is a Cassoulet in Stone Form: Eating Duck, Drinking Wine, and Surviving the Medieval Theme Park

 Duck, Duck, and More Duck

 The Languedoc is duck country.
-You'll find confit de canard (duck leg preserved in its own fat, then crisped) on virtually every menu.
+You will find confit de canard (duck leg preserved in its own fat, then crisped) on virtually every menu.
 Magret de canard (duck breast) is typically seared and served rare with a honey or fruit sauce.
-Foie gras appears as a starter, usually pan-seared or as a terrine.
+Foie gras appears as a starter, usually pan-seared or as a terrine, and the quality here is consistently high because the region produces it.

 The Wines of Languedoc

 Carcassonne sits in the world's largest wine-growing region by surface area.
-The quality has improved dramatically in recent decades, and you can drink exceptionally well here for less than you'd pay in Bordeaux or Burgundy.
+The quality has improved dramatically in recent decades, and you can drink exceptionally well here for less than you would pay in Bordeaux or Burgundy.

-Pic Saint-Loup is the appellation to know—wines from the limestone foothills north of Montpellier, typically Grenache-Syrah blends with herbal, garrigue notes.
-Minervois and Corbières are the local appellations, producing robust reds that stand up to cassoulet.
+Pic Saint-Loup is the appellation to know—wines from the limestone foothills north of Montpellier, typically Grenache-Syrah blends with herbal, garrigue notes that taste like the hills smell.
+Minervois and Corbières are the local appellations, producing robust reds that stand up to cassoulet the way the locals stand up to tourists who mispronounce Occitanie.

 Comptoir des Vins et Terroirs (inside the Cité, 4 Rue du Comte Roger) offers tastings and sells bottles to take home.
-They're located in a historic building with a quiet courtyard—an escape from the main tourist drag.
+They are located in a historic building with a quiet courtyard—an escape from the main tourist drag where you can drink a glass and contemplate how many generations have done exactly the same thing in exactly this spot.

 Markets and Street Food

-Place Carnot Market (Bastide Saint-Louis) operates Tuesday, Thursday, and Saturday mornings.
-This is where locals shop, and it's your best bet for picnic supplies—local cheeses, saucisson, fresh bread from the bakeries on Rue de Verdun.
+Place Carnot Market (Bastide Saint-Louis) operates Tuesday, Thursday, and Saturday mornings from roughly 08:00 to 13:00.
+This is where locals shop, and it is your best bet for picnic supplies—local cheeses (try the Pélardon goat cheese from the Cévennes), saucisson sec, fresh bread from the bakeries on Rue de Verdun.
+The market building itself is a 19th-century iron hall worth admiring while you eat.

-Les Halles (the covered market on Boulevard Barbès) is open daily except Monday, with vendors selling everything from fresh produce to prepared foods.
+Les Halles (the covered market on Boulevard Barbès) is open daily except Monday, 07:00–13:00, with vendors selling everything from fresh produce to prepared foods.
 Grab a sandwich or some olives and head to the Canal du Midi for an impromptu picnic.
+The canal, a UNESCO World Heritage site, has tree-lined banks made for eating cheese and pretending you live here.

 The Sweet Stuff

-Kouign-amann is a Breton import that has found a home in Carcassonne.
-This buttery, caramelized pastry is worth the caloric investment.
-Maison Georges Larnicol (inside the Cité) makes a good one, as does Boulangerie Le Fournil (45 Rue de Verdun, Bastide Saint-Louis).
+Kouign-amann is a Breton import that has found an enthusiastic home in Carcassonne.
+This buttery, caramelized pastry is worth the caloric investment and the subsequent guilt.
+Maison Georges Larnicol (inside the Cité) makes a good one, as does Boulangerie Le Fournil (45 Rue de Verdun, Bastide Saint-Louis), which I prefer because the queue is shorter and the locals do not look at you with suspicion.

 Amorino (inside the Cité, near Place Marcou) does gelato in the shape of flower petals.
-It's touristy.
-It's also genuinely good gelato, and there's something undeniably pleasing about eating a rose-shaped cone while sitting on medieval steps.
+It is touristy.
+It is also genuinely good gelato, made with proper ingredients rather than industrial mix, and there is something undeniably pleasing about eating a rose-shaped cone while sitting on medieval steps.

 Where to Eat in the Bastide Saint-Louis (Lower Town)

 Most tourists never leave the Cité.
 This is a mistake.
-The Bastide Saint-Louis has better value, more variety, and a lived-in atmosphere that the medieval city can't match.
+The Bastide Saint-Louis has better value, more variety, and a lived-in atmosphere that the medieval city cannot match.
+It was built in the 13th century after the crusade against the Cathars, a deliberate contrast to the fortress above—an ordinary town for ordinary life, grid-patterned and pragmatic.

 Agapé